 I have never really considered a stir fry a winter meal.
 I make them mostly in summer when I want to eat bulk veggies and minimise my time standing over a hot stove.
 But this combination that goes heavy on the ginger and has a little extra spice from some optional chilli really just screamed healthy comfort food and I knew that you needed this recipe for your repertoire as well.

-This recipe is inspired by one I received recently in a Marley Spoon meal delivery box.
+This dairy free dinner recipe is inspired by one I received recently in a Marley Spoon meal delivery box.
 I’ve been loving this service recently when meal planning and grocery shopping feel a bit too much.
 Basically I just pick out my meals from their website and they deliver me all the ingredients and the recipes so I can whip up something delicious at home.

 I’ve ordered a few stir fry meals from them, and while I have often found they lack a little bit of that punchy flavour that I like in a stir fry, I was certainly not disappointed by this version that used heaps of ginger and one of my all time favourite sauces, hoisin.